EdoFede/123Solar-meterN-Docker/README.md

 ## Limitation & future enhancement
 At the moment, the image supports only one USB>RS485 communication interface, so you must have all inverters and meters on the same RS485 bus.
-I plan to create a complete guide to run this Docker image on Synology NAS on [my site](http://edoardofederici.com).